-Did you know that ancient Roman sheep farmers had softer and smoother hands than rich matrons?
-It was all because of the sheeps.
+Did you know that in Ancient Rome sheep farmers had softer and smoother hands than rich matrons?

 Then, things changed.
 All of a sudden, a lot of people became allergic to lanolin.
 Sales went down.
 Brands dropped it like a hot potato.

 Until now.
 Lanolin has become hot again.
 Turns out, it had been unfairly maligned all along…

 What Is Lanolin?